the1lab/1lab/src/Prim/Interval.lagda.md

 {-# BUILTIN INTERVAL I  #-}            -- I : IUniv
 ```

-Note that the interval (as of Agda 2.6.3) is in its own sort, `IUniv`.
+Note that the interval lives in its own non-fibrant sort,
-The reason for this is that the interval can serve as the _domain_ of
-fibrant types:
+`IUniv`{.Agda}.

 ```agda
 _ : Type → Type